Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee

-\textbf{Assumption $\mathbf{A}^{\text{intrinsic}}$.} \emph{There exist a positive integer $d'>0$ (called the \emph{intrinsic dimension} of $\mathbb{P}_{\widetilde{\mathsf{X}}}$) and positive constants $C_{d'}$ and $r^*$ such that for any $\widetilde{x}\in\widetilde{\mathcal{X}}$ and $r\in(0,r^*]$, we have $ \mathbb{P}_{\widetilde{\mathsf{X}}}(B(\widetilde{x},r))\ge C_{d'}r^{d'}. $}
+\textbf{Assumption $\mathbf{A}^{\normalfont \textit{intrinsic}}$.} \emph{There exist a positive integer $d'>0$ (called the \emph{intrinsic dimension} of $\mathbb{P}_{\widetilde{\mathsf{X}}}$) and positive constants $C_{d'}$ and $r^*$ such that for any $\widetilde{x}\in\widetilde{\mathcal{X}}$ and $r\in(0,r^*]$, we have $ \mathbb{P}_{\widetilde{\mathsf{X}}}(B(\widetilde{x},r))\ge C_{d'}r^{d'}. $}

-When embeddings are on the unit hypersphere, then under a mild regularity condition, the embedding space has intrinsic dimension $d-1$. \begin{claim} If $\mathbb{P}_{\widetilde{\mathsf{X}}}$ has a probability density function that is 0 outside of $\mathbb{S}^{d-1}$ and lower-bounded by a constant $c_{\min}>0$ over $\mathbb{S}^{d-1}$, then the embedding space has intrinsic dimension $d-1$. \end{claim} We remark that for embeddings on the hypersphere, one desirable property is that they are uniformly distributed \citep{wang2020understanding,liu2021learning}, which is of course a special case of Claim~\ref{claim:uniform-unit-hypersphere-intrinsic-dimension}.
+When embedding vectors are on the unit hypersphere, then under a mild regularity condition, the embedding space has intrinsic dimension $d-1$. \begin{claim} If $\mathbb{P}_{\widetilde{\mathsf{X}}}$ has a probability density function that is 0 outside of $\mathbb{S}^{d-1}$ and lower-bounded by a constant $c_{\min}>0$ over $\mathbb{S}^{d-1}$, then the embedding space has intrinsic dimension $d-1$. \end{claim} We remark that for embedding vectors on the hypersphere, one desirable property is that they are uniformly distributed \citep{wang2020understanding,liu2021learning}, which is of course a special case of Claim~\ref{claim:uniform-unit-hypersphere-intrinsic-dimension}.